SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-jenkins.md

 }
 ```

-## Pause pipeline until quality gate is computed
+## Pause pipeline until the Quality Gate is computed
-The `waitForQualityGate` step will pause the pipeline until SonarQube analysis is completed and returns quality gate status.
+The `waitForQualityGate` step will pause the pipeline until SonarQube analysis is completed and returns Quality Gate status.

 ### Pre-requisites:
 * Configure a webhook in your SonarQube server pointing to `<your Jenkins instance>/sonarqube-webhook/`